PrinceJavier/AIsda/docs/index.md

 ## Acknowledgements

+We would like to thank Microsoft for the cloud computing grant through their AI for Earth Grant.

 We would like to give special thanks to our volunteers: Frances Claravall, Reynier Tasico, and Kevin Kaw for annotating fish images.
 Thanks to Kathy Gavile for her advice on the fish problem.

 Tensorflow implementation of YOLO: https://github.com/thtrieu/darkflow